johncarney/all-things-ttrpg-bsky/README.md

 `.macros` entry at the top of the file.
 This is a list of regular expressions that can be used in other patterns.
 The only macro currently defined is "the-rpg".
 A lot of the terms are ambiguous.
-For example, *[Traveller]* is a TTRPG, but it's also a very common word.
+For example, *[Traveller]* is a TTRPG, but it's also a very common word[^2].
 So in order to qualify as a match, my feed requires that the term be followed by "RPG".
 The "the-rpg" macro is a shortcut for this.
 It also matches variations such as "TravellerRPG", "Traveller: RPG", or "Traveller the RPG".
 To use the macro you must place it in an array with the other parts of the pattern.
 For example: